Rnt27/FlashPoint/README.md

 \* Tasks masked with asterix means the game logic (code) is there, but not fully implemented in game.

+## Currently working:

+* Most UI,
+* Character movement, by clicking
+* Character closing and opening doors
+* Character breaking walls
+* Synching players to join a match
+* In Game chat
+* Moving the camera with '1','2','3','4' on the keyboard

+## Need to work on, in future updates:

+* Winning and Losing conditions
+* Limiting the players to turns
+* End of turn
+* Vehicles
+* Hazmats
+* Specialized characters in Experienced mode
+* Experienced mode

 ## Setup
 ### Prerequisites
 * `Unity` version 2018.3.11f1 or higher